olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 There were few people at the gym; I had the place almost to myself.
-I addition, getting to and from the Padel court involved quite a lot of uphil cycling on snowy roads.
+I addition, getting to and from the padel court involved some uphil cycling on snowy roads.
 What a day!

-## Day fourteen
+### Day fourteen
 Another day of 3x 10 minutes.
 This was fun.
 Running starts to feel very normal.
 I actually like it, more than I expected to at the very least.